ursuscamp/ursuscamp.github.io/drafts/credit-ecash-and-check-template-verify.md

 categories: bitcoin
 ---

+_I want to think moonsettler for not only writing the ecash proposal that inspired this but also providing much feedback on the final article and talking with me about this subject at length._

 ## Check Your Templates

 For the better part of the last year, after the publication of the [Enigma paper](https://app.sigle.io/polydeuces.id.stx/bo-iHio5_4iTlvWwXwZ9l) by [polyd](https://twitter.com/Polyd_), I have been interested in and researching [CheckTemplateVerify](https://github.com/bitcoin/bips/blob/master/bip-0119.mediawiki) (`OP_CTV`).